puppetlabs/design-system/packages/design-system-website/foundations/Contributing.md

    - **Impact** - Does it impair or otherwise impact work from existing teams?
 Does it break an established pattern?
 How much work would need to be invested for it to be completed?
 1. Start a conversation with the design system leads about the system's failing: it is useful to track these things at a high level.
 1. Design and experiment as needed until the new pattern is hardened.
-   - When making new components, create new symbols in your working sketch file that can be ported to the library for use by others.
-Follow the [documented design criteria](https://github.com/puppetlabs/design-system/wiki/Design-criteria).
+   - When making new components, create new symbols that can be ported to the library for use by others.
+Follow the [documented design criteria](#/Foundations/Design).
    - You can create new icons if they are unique and no other icon serves your purpose.
-Create them as symbols, following the [icon creation guidelines](https://github.com/puppetlabs/design-system/wiki/Icons).
+Create them as symbols, following the [icon creation guidelines](#/Foundations/Iconography).
 1. Handoff the design to engineering

 ### Engineering